awhittle6/awhittle6/README.md

 ## About Me

-I am Anderson Whittle, currently pursuing a Master of Science in Computer Science (MSCS) at Georgia Tech, specializing in Machine Learning.
-I am also the CTO & Founder of **Real Hire**, a cutting-edge recruiting SaaS.
+I am Anderson Whittle, the CTO & Founder of **Real Hire**, a cutting-edge recruiting SaaS.
+I'm currently pursuing a Master of Science in Computer Science (MSCS) at Georgia Tech, specializing in Machine Learning.

 ### My Journey